Orff Schulwerk Training

 AOSA approved Master Classes are for participants who have completed Level III.
 Master Classes are specialized, intense, and focused high‑level experiences.
 Participants who do not have the background knowledge from the three levels of the AOSA Teacher Education curriculum will not benefit from the advanced ideas being presented in a Master Class.

-- Gwinnett County Public Schools is proud to host Orff Schulwerk teacher education Level I, II, and III training courses June 1-12, 2020, 8:00 am – 4:00 pm each day.
-Class will not be held on Saturday or Sunday, June 6 and 7.
+- Cobb County School District is proud to host Orff Schulwerk teacher education Level I, II, and III training courses June 3-14, 8:00 am – 4:00 pm.
+Class will not be held on Saturday or Sunday, June 8 and 9.

-- For more information about the course and current faculty please visit the GCPS Course Website
+- For more information about the course and current faculty please visit the Course Website.

-The location for the Orff Certification Program classes will be Discovery High School in Gwinnett County.
+The location for the Orff Certification Program classes will be Kell High School in Cobb County.